2021 Redfish World Series Rules

 - Anglers are bound by the prevailing statues and regulations of the state of Louisiana.
 RWS anglers are responsible for research of fishing and boating regulations, including proper registrations and insurance of vessel used in event, fishing licenses, size limits of catch, private waters, idle and no wake zones, etc.

-- No one by any means can attempt to manipulate the length of any fish by any means whatsoever.
-Over-icing, oxygen shock, dropping of fish on nose, manipulation of the tail of the fish, adding weight by any means whatsoever, and similar practices if at any time are discovered, or reported to and verified, by the RWS will result in immediate disqualification of the team from the current and all future RWS events.
+- It is strictly forbidden to attempt to manipulate the weight or length of any fish by any means whatsoever.
+Over-icing, oxygen shock, dropping of fish on nose, manipulation of the tail of the fish, adding weight by any means whatsoever, and similar practices if at any time are discovered, or reported to and verified, by the RWS will result in immediate disqualification of the team from the current and all future RWS and NRL events.

 - Holding, Detaining, or Stocking fish during practice or competition – Fish may not be penned, detained, or held by line, hook, cage, barrel, box, net, fence, placement in small bodies of water with blocked entrance or no entrance, or any other means of preventing fish from freely swimming with full and complete access to the entire waterway prior to being fairly caught during competition and held in a livewell for weigh in that day.